ArdentHeavyIndustries/syzygryd/README-ON-THE-PLAYA.txt

 probably do this fairly easily in linux, but i have no clue how to do it in windows.

+if processing does hang, because we're running full screen and there is no stop button, you can't get out by pressing ESC, b/c processing is hung.  the only option is to Ctrl-Alt-Del to bring up the Task Manager, and kill the process (I think it's javaw.exe).
+Please test *in advance* that we can properly send Ctrl-Alt-Del through rdesktop (and that it's not just trapped by the host computer).

 -------------------------------------------------------------------------------
 We put a reasonable amount of effort into getting the mac set up for the playa, but I worry that the windows boxes didn't get the attention they